glassroom/heinsen_routing/README.md

 x_out = model(x_inp)               # uses ~8GB of memory
 ```

 A handy technique for routing very long sequences is to route them *twice*: First to a short hidden sequence of larger vectors representing "summaries," and then to an output sequence with the desired shape.
-The motivation is to reduce the computation incurred and memory allocated by the execution of `n_inp` Softmax functions, each over `n_out` output vectors, in each iteration of the first routing.
-Here, we apply this technique to route 250,000 vectors to 1,000 vectors of size 1024 at 32-bit precision, keeping track of all gradients, requiring only ~5.6GB of memory (on a recent Nvidia GPU, excluding ~1GB of PyTorch and CUDA overhead):
+The motivation is to reduce the computation incurred and memory allocated by the execution of `n_inp` Softmax functions, each over `n_out` proposed output vectors, in each iteration of the first routing.
+Here, we apply this technique to route 250,000 to 1,000 vectors of size 1024 at 32-bit precision, keeping track of gradients, requiring only ~5.6GB of memory (on a recent Nvidia GPU, excluding ~1GB of PyTorch and CUDA overhead):

 ```python
 import torch